docker attachEstimated reading time: 5 minutes

 CTRL-c sends a

-the container.
-You can detach from a container and leave it running using the
+a container and leave it running using the

 CTRL-p CTRL-q key sequence.